ashtonmeuser/godot-wasm/README.md

 An example [AssemblyScript](https://www.assemblyscript.org) project which creates a simple Wasm module with a single exported `add` function.

 Note that WebAssembly is a large topic and thoroughly documenting the creation of Wasm modules is beyond the scope of this project.
 AssemblyScript is just one of [many ways](https://github.com/appcypher/awesome-wasm-langs#awesome-webassembly-languages-) to create a Wasm module.

-## Known Issues

-1. No WASI binding are provided to the Wasm module.
-This means that the guest Wasm module has no access to the host machines filesystem, etc. Pros for this are simplicity and increased security.
-Cons include not being able to generate truly random numbers (without a workaround) or run Wasm modules created in ways that require WASI bindings e.g. [TinyGo](https://tinygo.org/docs/guides/webassembly/) (see relevant [issue](https://github.com/tinygo-org/tinygo/issues/3068)).
-1. No access to exported globals (see [roadmap](#roadmap)).
-1. No access to imported functions (see [roadmap](#roadmap)).
-1. No access to imported globals (see [roadmap](#roadmap)).

 ## Developing